 Students must complete

-a minimum of six units of additional graduate courses (at most three units may be directed studies or graduate co-op)
+a minimum of six units of additional graduate courses (at most three units may be directed studies or Industrial Internship)

 and a thesis

-NOTE: SFU students enrolled in the Accelerated Master's program within School of Engineering Science, Faculty of Applied Science, may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division undergraduate electives of the bachelor's program and the requirements of the master's degree.
+SFU students accepted in the accelerated master's within the School of Engineering Science, Faculty of Applied Science, may apply a maximum of 10 graduate course units, taken while completing the bachelor's degree, towards the upper division electives of the bachelor's program and the requirements of the master's degree.
 For more information, please contact the Engineering Science Graduate Program Committee Chair or go to: https://www.sfu.ca/gradstudies/apply/programs/accelerated-masters.html.

 The thesis is based on an independent project with a significant research component.
 The student defends the thesis in an exam, in accordance with regulations.
 See Graduate General Regulations for more details.